Mirja122/Thesis_DSS/README.md

 In the thesis, four experiments were conducted for the model.
 Each notebook is named after the experiment for the Mvitv2 model.

-Reference to the specific libraries that were used in this code
+Reference to the specific libraries and github repositories that were used in this code:

 -  Takuya Akiba, Shotaro Sano, Toshihiko Yanase, Takeru Ohta, and Masanori Koyama.
 2019.
 Optuna: A Next-generation Hyperparameter Optimization Framework.
 In KDD (arXiv).

 - Erdem Akca.
 (2023).
 ThesisErdemAkca.
 GitHub.
 URL: https://github.com/Erdem0900/ThesisErdemAkcahttps://github.com/Erdem0900/ThesisErdemAkca

+- Shayana Libhatti (2021)Video Augmentation Code.
+URL: https://github.com/shayanalibhatti/Video-Augmentation-Code

+-